prestodb/presto/presto-oracle/README.md

 # Presto OraclePlugin

-This is a plugin for Presto that allow you to use Oracle Jdbc Connection
+This is a plugin for Presto that allow you to use Oracle Jdbc Connection.
+Note that this code base doesn't include Oracle JDBC driver.
+So once you build presto code base, you will have to manually deploy Oracle JDBC jar file to presto plugin folder (details are below) before the connector will work.

 [![Presto-Connectors Member](https://img.shields.io/badge/presto--connectors-member-green.svg)](http://presto-connectors.ml)